Pharmacy Technician II - Clinical Pharmacy

 ADDITIONAL REQUIREMENT: Due to insurance company requirements, incumbent must be 21 years of age or older, due to incremental use of a company car.

 LICENSURE OR CERTIFICATION: Valid Arizona driver’s license.
-Licensed by the Arizona State Board of Pharmacy as a Pharmacy Technician, Heartsaver CPR (HSCPR or HSFACPR) certification.
+Licensed by the Arizona State Board of Pharmacy as a Pharmacy Technician required.
+Heartsaver CPR (HSCPR or HSFACPR) or Basic Life Support (BLS) certification required. .

 KNOWLEDGE, SKILLS AND ABILITIES: